pabloelcolombiano/cake-dm/README.md

 ...
 ```

-Should you absolutely need to have two classes names the same in the *src* folder, there is nothing the present version of the package can do.
+Should you absolutely need to have two classes named identically in the *src* folder, there is nothing the present version of the package can do.

 ### Optional 2